xanthousm/Vanilla-Mob-Variants/README.md

 - Creepers since it is used for the explsion animation

 ### 5 Different Resource Pack Settings:
 Control the kinds of variants you see by clicking on the pack's gear icon in the resource pack selection panel.
+After changing the setting slider, just exit the menu to apply the new setting.
 - Community Vanilla: Tint, size, texture variants.
 Vanilla defined by the discord community!
 - Simple Vanilla: Tint, size, texture variants.
 Sticks very close to the original art style!
 - Pure Vanilla: No textures, just tint and size variants.
 Good when using other texture packs!